celo-org/docs/blog/05-05-2023-car-booking-web-app-with-celo-as-payment-method-part-1/car-booking-web-app-with-celo-as-payment-method-part-1.md

 ## About the Author​

 Oselukwue Kinyichukwu is a Fullstack developer with a passion for learning, building, and teaching.
-You can follow me on [Twitter](https://twitter.com/KOselukwue).
+You can follow me on  [Twitter](https://twitter.com/KOselukwue), You can check out  my profile on [LinkedIn](https://www.linkedin.com/in/kinyichukwu-oselukwue-69a49622b/), and see what I’m building on [Github](https://github.com/kinyichukwu).